Ahmed-Dzair-Dev/Ikemen-Plus-Ultra-Linux/README.md

 - find linux alternatives for the unsupported or not working libs ( because " IPU " is a windows project )

+" compile the ssz lib to linux ( ssz.so ) "

 - Remplace DirectX with OpenDX or DXVK

 or